- Open the required catalog.

-- Expand the desired data source > Security node, right-click Business View Security and select Edit Business View Security on the shortcut menu.
+- Expand the data source > Security node, right-click Business View Security and select Edit Business View Security on the shortcut menu.
 Designer displays the Edit Business View Security dialog box.

 - When adding or editing a business view element using dialog box, switch to the Security tab.

-The following is a sample dialog box:
+The following shows a sample dialog box.

-You can also select and select Add User, Add Role, or Add Group from the drop-down menu to add principals manually in Designer or import them from an XML file, however if you choose to add users, groups, and roles using these two methods, in order to make the business view security take effect on Server, the Server administrator should have created the users, groups, and roles in its security system before you publish the reports involving the business view security to Server.
+You can also select Add and select Add User, Add Role, or Add Group from the drop-down menu to add principals manually in Designer or import them from an XML file, however if you choose to add users, groups, and roles using these two methods, in order to make the business view security take effect on Server, the Server administrator should have created the users, groups, and roles in its security system before you publish the reports involving the business view security to Server.

-- You cannot assign a user from Server to (or remove it from) a role from Server; similarly, you cannot re-assign a role from Server to (or remove it from) a user from Server.
+- You cannot assign a user from Server to (or remove it from) a role from Server; similarly, you cannot reassign a role from Server to (or remove it from) a user from Server.
 Therefore, if you obtain both users and roles from Server, you are not able to change their parental relationships.

 - You cannot assign a role from Server to a local user created in Designer, while you can grant a user from Server a local role.